bznick98/try-pyCPP/README.md

 - Go to root directory of try-pyCPP: `cd try-pyCPP`
 #### On MacOS/Linux:
 - Need to have `CMake` installed.
+  - If `CMake` not installed:
+    - MacOS: `brew install cmake`
+    - Ubuntu: `sudo apt-get -y install cmake`
 - Run `pip install .`, it will install in the global python environment.
 #### On Windows:
-- I installed Visual Studio 2019 with C++ extension, which includes CMake and some other necessary tools. (#TODO: Figure out what exactly are needed to install in Windows.)
+- I installed Visual Studio 2019 with C++ extension, which includes CMake and some other necessary tools. (
+- [ ] TODO: Figure out what exactly are needed to install in Windows.)
 - Install the python module by
   - `python3 setup.py develop --user`
 - Alternative Method (Cleaner):